-- Recommendations below are based on egg mass production. - After the Onset feed it is recommended to use the 60-58 egg mass recommendation until the target egg weight is achieved.
-The other recommendations can be applied to control the egg size on target or when the egg mass production drops as the layer hen gets older.
+- Recommendations below are based on egg mass production. - After the Hybrid feed, it is recommended to use the 60-58 egg mass recommendation until the target egg weight is achieved.
+The other recommendations can be applied to control the egg size on target or when the egg mass production drops as the laying hen ages